alan-turing-institute/seed-semantic-change/GASC_chapter/readme.md

 ## Latin_SCAN_output

-Output from SCAN models for Latin.
+Output from SCAN models for Latin on two time periods.

 ## Code